 Answer: No. CGS students participate in a four-year planned program of study that includes English, Mathematics, Science, and Social Studies.
 Algebra I is a prerequisite for rising 9th graders.
 Because geometry is not a prerequisite for CGS admission, math has a dual option strand.

 Question: Is the CGS curriculum based on the Advanced Placement (AP) concept?

 Answer: No. CGS incorporates AP recommended curriculum, but broadens it to incorporate interdisciplinary connections and the four CGS community pillars of technology, community of leaders, community outreach, curriculum and instruction focus.
 In 2019 (prior to Covid-19), CGS students took 1,226 AP exams in 12 subject areas through CGS.
-Over 75% of the exam scores were 3 or above.
+Over 74% of the exam scores were 3 or above.
 41% of CGS candidate scores were 4 or 5.
 AP test scores (as well as SOL test scores) are credited to the home-based high school.

 Question: Do CGS students go on field trips?

 Answer: YES – the Virginia Department of Education requires that CGS students have field experiences.

 Question: Are CGS students guaranteed high school valedictorian or salutatorian honors?